th1j5/ouroboros.rocks/content/en/docs/Concepts/ouroboros-model.md

 a __broadcast layer__.

-The objective for the Ouroboros model is to hold for _all_ packet networks; our __conjecture__ is that __all functioning packet-switched network technologies can be decomposed into finite sets of unicast and broadcast layers__.
-Unicast and broadcast layers can be easily found in TCP/IP, Recursive InterNetworking Architecture (RINA), Delay Tolerant Networks (DTN), Ethernet, VLANs, Loc/Id split (LISP),...
+The objective for the Ouroboros model is to hold for _all_ packet networks; our __conjecture__ is that __all scalable packet-switched network technologies can be decomposed into finite sets of unicast and broadcast layers__.
+Implementations of unicast and broadcast layers can be easily found in TCP/IP, Recursive InterNetworking Architecture (RINA), Delay Tolerant Networks (DTN), Ethernet, VLANs, Loc/Id split (LISP),...  [^3].
-[^3].
 The Ouroboros _model_ by itself is not recursive.
-What is known as _recursive networking_ is a choice to use a single standard API to interact with all unicast layers and a single standard API to interact with all broadcast layers[^4].
+What is known as _recursive networking_ is a choice to use a single standard API for interacting with all the implementatations of unicast layers and a single standard API for interacting with all implementations of broadcast layers[^4].

 ### The unicast layer

-A unicast is a collection of interconnected forwarding elements.
+A unicast layer is a collection of interconnected forwarding elements.
 A unicast layer provides a best-effort unicast packet service between two endpoints in the layer.
 We call the abstraction of this point-to-point unicast service a flow.
 A flow in itself has no guarantees in terms of reliability [^5].

 {{<figure width="70%" src="/docs/concepts/unicast_layer.png">}}